Coming to Ireland

 To apply, you’ll need:

-• Valid photo identification – The documents we accept include your passport, drivers license card, or EU National ID card.
-We’ll also ask you to take a selfie in the application form so make sure you are camera ready.
+• Valid photo identification – The documents we accept are your passport, drivers license card, or EU National ID card.

-• Proof of address – The documents we accept include a utility bill, a financial statement, or a letter from the Revenue Commissioners, an approved university, the CAO, the Department of Social Welfare, or the Naturalisation and Immigration Service.
+• Proof of address – The documents we accept can include a utility bill, a financial statement, or a letter from the Revenue Commissioners, an approved university, the CAO, the Department of Social Welfare, or the Naturalisation and Immigration Service.

 Please note: Proof of address documents must be in English.
 If your documents are not in English, they must be translated & certified before you start the application.
 You must update your address to an Irish postal address within 60 days of opening your account.